Kalunge/productivitya-app/README.md

 ## Acknowledgments

-- Much appreciation to the the EntireMoring staff and student community
+- Much appreciation to the the Entire Moringa staff and student community